How to Register a Company in Singapore | Step-by-Step Guide | Company Formation Singapore

-1) Responsibilities – Once registered, you are a GST collecting agent of the government.
-This means that there are responsibilities that you need to fulfill and adhere to.
+1) Responsibilities – Once registered and done with the process of how to register a company in Singapore, you are a GST collecting agent of the government.
+This means that there are responsibilities that you need to fulfil and adhere to.
 Complying with these responsibilities will increase your administrative costs.

 2) Suppliers’ Profile

 Do I need to register for the GST during the process of company formation Singapore?

 If that’s the question that is still bothering you, feel free to contact our friendly consultant for FREE consultation today.
 While we have written several useful tips and tricks for new local business owners, the process of company formation Singapore is complicated.
 Therefore, it is always recommended for soon-to-be entrepreneurs to contact WLP Group with a free consultation regarding the process of how to register a company in Singapore.